ryd3v/Hacking-Fundamentals/README.md

 ## Learning hacking?

-It can seem daunting at first right, where do I start? what topics?, books? resources?
+Hacking, It can seem daunting at first right?, Where do I start? what topics?, books? resources?

 I created this script to randomly pic a subject based on your selected topic.